Install from GitHub

 - Enhanced version control setup

-- Easily add project documentation templates to any existing project,
+- Easily add project documentation templates to any existing project, even those not initialized by froggeR.

 SPOILER ALERT!!